Hopson97/HopCity/README.md

 Clone this repository and create a `libs` folder in the directory.
-In this you place the already compiled binaries from [here](https://www.sfml-dev.org/download/sfml/2.5.1/)  (choose right compiler), and place it in the created folder.
+In this you place the already compiled binaries from [here](https://www.sfml-dev.org/download/sfml/2.5.1/)  (choose right compiler), and place it in the created folder, there you need to place "glm" too (get it from [here](https://github.com/g-truc/glm)) .
 After that reload the `CMakeLists.txt ` and you should be ready to run.

 ### Windows (Visual Studio)